Entangling distant systems via universal nonadiabatic passage: General framework

-Similarly, if one is desired to convert a dark state $|\mu_n\rangle$, $n\in\{0,1,\cdots,N-2\}$, in the working subspace to a nonadiabatic passage, then one has to add an auxiliary system Hamiltonian $h(t)$ to the original system Hamiltonian~(\ref{Hamgeneral}) as long as $\langle n+1|h(t)|b_{n-1}\rangle$ is nonvanishing and time-dependent.
+Similarly, if one intends to recast a dark state $|\mu_n\rangle$, $n\in\{0,1,\cdots,N-2\}$, in the working subspace to a nonadiabatic passage, then one has to add an ancillary system Hamiltonian $h(t)$ to the original system Hamiltonian~(\ref{Hamgeneral}) as long as $\langle n+1|h(t)|b_{n-1}\rangle$ is nonvanishing and time dependent.